wp-plugins/floating-admin-button/readme.txt

 * Press the hotkey as defined on the settings page (default key: CTRL-F8)

 == Changelog ==
+= v1.0.6 [08/08/2015] =
+* CHANGE: the show/hide button status is now saved in a session variable

 = v1.0.5 [08/05/2015] =
 * BUG FIX: the 'Initially show the Floating Admin Button instead of the WP Admin Bar' option wasn't saved correctly